Rachel Storch

 Rachel Storch (born September 5, 1972) is an American politician who served in the Missouri House of Representatives from the 64th district from 2005 to 2011.
-She currently serves as Chief Operating Officer of the Fifth Avenue Synagogue and was an unsuccessful candidate in the 2025 New York City Council election for the Democratic nomination from the 4th district.
+She is Chief Operating Officer of the Fifth Avenue Synagogue and was an unsuccessful candidate in the 2025 New York City Council election for the Democratic nomination from the 4th district.

 Early life and education

 Storch was born in Manhattan, New York City, and her family moved to St. Louis, Missouri, when she was two years old.
-Her father, Gregory A. Storch, is currently a professor at the Washington University School of Medicine and previously served as the director of the Division of Pediatric Infectious Diseases at St. Louis Children's Hospital.
+Her father, Gregory A. Storch, is currently a professor at the Washington University School of Medicine and previously was the director of the Division of Pediatric Infectious Diseases at St. Louis Children's Hospital.
 She grew up in University City and attended John Burroughs School.

 She graduated from Harvard University with a Bachelor of Arts and the Washington University School of Law with a Juris Doctor in 1997.

 Career

 Storch worked as a lawyer at the Legal Services of Eastern Missouri, then worked on the 2000 U.S. Senate campaign of Mel Carnahan.
 After his death in a plane crash, Storch worked for two years as deputy chief of staff for his widow, U.S. Senator Jean Carnahan.

 She went on to work as a legal counsel in the Missouri Senate, and as state director for Hillary Clinton's 2008 primary campaign.

-Storch currently serves as the Chief Operating Officer of the Fifth Avenue Synagogue, an Orthodox synagogue on the Upper East Side of Manhattan.
+Storch is the Chief Operating Officer of the Fifth Avenue Synagogue, an Orthodox synagogue on the Upper East Side of Manhattan.